-Thoughts are informational.
-For it can be said that thoughts can have the content of informational physicality.
-In order to see how this is so, one may attend to the distinction between narrow content and wide content.
-Human thoughts like belief or decision are subjectively independent as well as communally constructive.
-For mental content of human beings is constructed in such a way.
-For an example, events of human decisions like “Barack decided to propose Mischelle” or “Trump decided to fire Comey” carry his narrow mental content as well as his wide mental content.
-These events reflect their intra-personal relations as well as their inter-personal relations with others.
-The same event of his decision is his personal <mental working> as well as an event where its wide <mental content> is constituted by the community of which he is a part.
-Events like proposal or firing may look to be an individual fragmentary decision but they involve lots of others and the grammar of community language to become an authentic decision.
-Since the decision is wholistic, both decision makers’ subjective independence of mental content and communal constructivism of mental content carry much weight.
+Thoughts can have the content of informational physicality.
+In order to see how this is so, consider the distinction between narrow and wide content.
+Human thoughts, such as beliefs or decisions, are subjectively independent as well as communally constructive.
+For example, human decisions such as Barack’s decision to propose to Michelle or Trump’s decision to fire Comey carry narrow as well as wide mental content.
+These events reflect intra-personal as well as inter-personal relations with others.
+A decision, such as a proposal or a firing, is personal but also holistic in the sense of a having wide mental content that is constituted by the community of which the decision-maker is a part (Lee 1994, Kim 1996; Chung 2001).
+Since the decision is holistic, the decision-makers’ subjective mental content and the communally constructed mental content are both significant.

-An other consideration to support that things are informational comes from the idea that human ordinary language is ubiquitous.
-It is easily admitted that human experiences, each being special, are individually perspectival.
-Of course communities take different points of views, depending on issues.
-This would be clear in the case of religious languages.
-In spite of the fact that different languages constitute different paradigms which are more in conflict than not, people in different religions may speak to each other in the settings of ordinary language.
-Even as religions take an absolutistic attitude and belief in their constitutive systems, it is because of ordinary language that people in different religions can talk to each other.
-Ordinary language is also a system of communication but ordinary language, being ordinary and used by all people, constitute the intersectional system.
-The intersectional character of ordinary language provides a basis for each nation to pronounce the constitutional freedom of religion.
-Despite the fact that special theories like religions place conflicting ideologies in them, we can see that informational physicalities of reality allow intersectional systems like ordinary language where integration of various elements can be realized.
-In spite of special characteristics of particular theories, inter-sectionality of ordinary language make ubiquity of ordinary language and ubiquity of information possible.
+The ubiquity of ordinary language is another consideration in support of the idea that things are informational.
+Thus, while the beliefs associated with any given religion can conflict substantially with those of any other religion, ordinary language enables people of different religions to communicate with each other.
+In this sense ordinary language is what I have elsewhere called an intersectional system (Chung 2013).
+The informational physicalities of reality allow for intersectional systems like ordinary language through which the integration of various elements can be realized.
+In spite of the special characteristics of particular religions or other theoretical frameworks, the inter-sectionality of ordinary language makes the ubiquity of information possible.

-2) Integration test

-One can conjecture that informations are ubiquitous but one should also be able to believe that informations are integrational.
-If informations were not integrational

-then informations should come into conflicts at various levels and could not fit together as the whole.
-This reductio argument in favour of integrational information is self-evident.
-But this hypothesis should be pursued further.
-One should be able to argue that informations are not only syntactical and semantical but also active.
-If informations are integrational then informations should be given a condition or a test by which one can judge whether an information is integrational.
+3.2 The integration test

+Information is not only ubiquitous but also integrational.
+If information were not integrational then there would be conflict at various levels.
+While this reductio argument in support of the integrationality of informations is straightforward, the idea itself should be pursued further.
+Though all things are integrational, there are various ways in which they are integrational.
+Since each object or event carries its own mark of integration, it should be possible to provide some criteria or tests for determining the way in which any bit of information is integrational.